Kaizen-agent/kaizen-agent/kaizen/cli/commands/examples/README.md

 kaizen test-all --config test_config.yaml --auto-fix --log-level DEBUG
 ```

+### Verification

+To verify that dependencies are properly imported, you can:

+1. Check the console output for dependency import messages
+2. Use the integration test to verify the complete flow
+3. Add logging to your test code to verify imports are available

 ## Integration with Existing Features

 The dependency management system integrates seamlessly with existing Kaizen CLI features: